murchandamus/bips/bip-update-process.md

 - Auxiliary files are only permitted in the corresponding BIP’s subdirectory
 - Comments-URI, and Comment-Summary headers as well as Comments are dropped
 - The Discussions-To header is dropped
+- BIPs can no longer be rejected due to inactivity

 ## Copyright